Last Updated: May 19, 2021, 8:01 a.m.

 View additional information regarding qualifying individuals on the Texas Department of State Health Services website.
-For more helpful vaccine information, check out the Texas DSHS COVID-19 Vaccine FAQ pdf.
+For more helpful vaccine information, view the Texas DSHS COVID-19 Vaccine FAQ.
 The FAQ is divided into categories and includes basic vaccine information, planning and distribution, effectiveness, safety, and more.

 The Texas Department of State Health Services has released the locations and directions on how to sign-up to receive a vaccine at one of the vaccine hubs around Texas, on its vaccine hub webpage.

-For more information on COVID-19 vaccine and its availability at dshs.texas.gov/coronavirus/immunize/vaccine.aspx.
+Find more information on the COVID-19 vaccine and its availability at dshs.texas.gov/coronavirus/immunize/vaccine.aspx.